-We offer A-level Physics from Edexcel.
-Students develop an understanding of concepts and applying these in context to explain physical phenomena and technologies.
-They are taught in small, friendly groups in well-equipped laboratories and have many opportunities for hands-on experimental work, continuing to develop their understanding of scientific method.
+We deliver the Edexcel A-level Physics course.
+Students following this course develop an understanding of key Physics principles and apply these to explain physical phenomena and technologies.
+They are taught in small, friendly groups in well-equipped laboratories and have many opportunities for hands-on experimental work to develop their understanding of scientific method.
 Students quickly become confident and independent experimentalists, happy to try out new challenges.

 This qualification builds on the knowledge, understanding and practical skills that you gained when studying GCSE Physics.
 You should have gained at least a Grade 7 in GCSE Physics (or 7:7 grades in Combined Science) and you should also have at least a Grade 7 in GCSE Mathematics.
 Numerical and mathematical skills are important in Physics and form 40% of the assessment.
-It is important that you can rearrange formulae competently, think logically about problems and communicate effectively.
+It is important that you can rearrange formulae competently, think logically about problems and communicate your knowledge effectively.